95civicdude/tweeviews/README.md

 TWITTER POLLER
 ==============
-In order to preserve our limited number of tweeviews and to keep the node.js console fairly clean, the Twitter Poller is "off" by default.
+~~In order to preserve our limited number of tweeviews and to keep the node.js console fairly clean, the Twitter Poller is "off" by default.
 To turn it back "on", uncomment this line of code in [twitterPoller.js](https://github.com/95civicdude/tweeviews/blob/master/data/twitterPoller.js):

 ```
 // startSearchPoll(client);
 ```

-You can search the source or look around [line 173](https://github.com/95civicdude/tweeviews/blob/master/data/twitterPoller.js#L173).
+You can search the source or look around [line 174](https://github.com/95civicdude/tweeviews/blob/master/data/twitterPoller.js#L174).~~

+The Twitter poller is on by default and set to poll every 60 seconds.